FreePeak/cortex/pkg/README.md

-# MCP Server SDK for Go
+# MCP Server Platform for Go

-The Model Context Protocol (MCP) Server SDK for Go provides a simple way to create MCP-compliant servers in Go.
-This SDK allows you to:
+The Model Context Protocol (MCP) Server Platform for Go provides a simple way to create MCP-compliant servers in Go.
+This Platform allows you to:

 - Create MCP servers with custom tools
 - Handle tool calls with your own business logic